taig/communicator/README.md

 adding the dependency to your classpath.
 You're already good to go now.
 If you want more from life than simplicity: read [this] [3].

-## Usage

-There is a sample application available that covers the library's basic use cases.
-You can find the source code in the `sample/` folder.
-In case you're wondering about the unusual project structure: the app is built with `sbt`.
-Just head to the source folder and everything is back to normal.
-If you feel like running the sample app on your device but having trouble building it then there's an `*.apk` in the download section waiting for you to give it a try.

 ### Request

 `GET`, `POST`, `PUT`, `DELETE` or `HEAD` requests are called via `com.taig.communicator.method.Method`.